 The Journey to Adulthood experience incorporates much learning and laughter, but it takes our young people seriously and gives them real work to do.
 It encourages teens to explore the four areas of Self, Spirituality, Sexuality, and Society, and learn to connect their faith to all areas of life.
 We hope that this program fosters an environment of wholeness and authenticity and helps teens develop a life-changing relationship with the God who created them.

 Occurs during the Sunday school classes during the Lenten season.
-A parent meeting takes place at 6 pm on Tuesday, March 5, 2019, during Shrove Pancake Dinner.
-Eligible grade 9 students will take classes in the spring and be confirmed at the spring Bishop’s visit, which will be announced in January.
+Eligible grade nine students will take classes in the spring and be confirmed at the spring Bishop’s visit, which will be announced in January.

 Sunday Worship Participation—One of the unique aspects of worship at St. Paul’s is the integration of the youth into Sunday Eucharistic services.
 Youth have stepped into roles as lay readers and intercessors at our Sunday Eucharist services, in addition to their traditional role as acolytes.
 The youth also write the Prayers of the People once each month.

-Spring Retreat (March 15-17, 2019)—The spring retreat, with a theme to be announced, will be held at the Dubose Conference Center.
+Spring Retreat—The spring retreat, with a theme to be announced, will be held at the DuBose Conference Center.
 Cost is $125.
 Assistance is available.

 Prayer Ministry—Each school year, we pair up one adult in the church with a member of our youth group (and younger children as well) to pray specifically for that student throughout the year.
 Participation for the teen and the adult is voluntary.
 This program is essential for our Youth Ministry as it connects our youth with older parishioners, who engage with our youth on a spiritual level.